sphinx-labs/sphinx/specs/introduction.md

 Notice that this contract does not contain a constructor or initializer function.

-To deploy this contract, the user defines a declarative configuration file (also known as a config file).
+To deploy this contract, the user defines a declarative configuration file known as a **ChugSplash config file**.
 The config file contains the information necessary to deploy all of the contracts in a project.
 A simplified version of the config for this project would look like:

 ```ts
 {